QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Calculus I/Integration.md

 $$
 \lim_{x\to a}F\left(x\right)-F\left(b\right)
 $$
+---

+Taking limits in integrals and improper integration is also discussed in the note [[Improper Integrals]].

 ### Integrating Methods
 When a function is too complicated to integrate, and doesn't look like any [rules of thumb](Rules%20of%20Thumb%20Integration), there are two ways to solve it: _[substitution](#Substitution)_ and _[integration by parts](#Integration%20by%20Parts)_, in combination with using the rules of thumb.